 - Violence.
-Causing physical harm or the reasonable apprehension of harm to another person on or off campus. - 2.
-Harassment, abuse, coercion, injurious conduct.
+Causing physical harm or the reasonable apprehension of harm to another person on or off campus. - Harassment, abuse, coercion, injurious conduct.
 Physical or verbal abuse and threatening and intimidating behavior of any sort, including not only direct threats of any kind, but also psychological and sexual harassment.
-Examples of such conduct include, but are not limited to: - Threats, intimidation, physical abuse, verbal harassment, or derogatory statements directed towards other students, visitors, or College employees. - Abusive, obscene, vulgar, loud, or disruptive language or conduct directed toward and offensive to a member of or a visitor to the College community. - Discriminatory behavior with regard to age, sex, religion, affection/sexual preference, disability, race or color.
+Examples of such conduct include, but are not limited to: - Threats, intimidation, physical abuse, verbal harassment, or derogatory statements directed towards other students, visitors, or College employees. - b.
+Abusive, obscene, vulgar, loud, or disruptive language or conduct directed toward and offensive to a member of or a visitor to the College community. - Discriminatory behavior with regard to age, sex, religion, affection/sexual preference, disability, race or color.

 Complaints involving sexual harassment and sexual assault must be made to the Sexual Harassment Hearing Committee or to the Sexual Harassment Mediators or Advisors.
-(See the Sexual Harassment Policy on page 39.)
+(See the Sexual Harassment Policy on page 36.)

 - 3. Disruptive conduct.
-Behavior which, in the opinion of the College or any of its disciplinary officers or agencies, is disruptive to the orderly processes of the College, including, but is not limited to: disrupting a class, lecture, meeting, ceremony, performance, event, or other function, interfering with College faculty or staff when performing their duties; failure to abide by College policies, creating excessive or chronic noise. - 4.
+Behavior which, in the opinion of the College or any of its disciplinary officers or agencies, is disruptive to the orderly processes of the College, including, but is not limited to: disrupting a class, lecture, meeting, ceremony, performance, event, or other function; interfering with College faculty or staff when performing their duties; failure to abide by College policies; creating excessive or chronic noise. - 4.
 Unauthorized entry.
 Unauthorized entry into a private room, office, studio, or other College space without having gained proper permission in advance.
 This also includes the unauthorized possession, duplication or use of College keys, or tampering with College locks. - 5.
 Theft or attempted theft.
 Actual or attempted theft of or misappropriation of, property and/or services.
-This includes, but is not limited to: property taken electronically via computer systems or the Internet; acts of fraud or attempted fraud committed by forgery, alteration, or use of College documents, records, identification cards, or by other means; misuse of the Bennington name, which includes, but is not limited to, contractual agreements made in the Bennington College name or unauthorized use of the College name or letterhead in advertising or media or correspondence. - Malicious mischief/vandalism.
+This includes, but is not limited to: property taken electronically via computer systems or the Internet; acts of fraud or attempted fraud committed by forgery, alteration, or use of College documents, records, identification cards, or by other means; misuse of the Bennington name, which includes, but is not limited to, contractual agreements made in the Bennington College name or unauthorized use of the College name or letterhead in advertising or media or correspondence. - 6.
+Malicious mischief/vandalism.
 The intentional or negligent destruction, defacement, or alteration of property belonging to the College or an individual.
-This also includes property stored electronically (e.g., in computer memory or on electronic, optical, or other storage media). - Endangering behavior.
-Behavior which, in the opinion of the College or any of its disciplinary officers or agencies, endangers the health and safety of oneself or others.
+This also includes property stored electronically (e.g., in computer memory or on electronic, optical, or other storage media).